 We also like a few clever design details.
 Edifier claims that the speakers have a 10-degree upwards tilt to ensure that the listener directs the sound.

-We like how the rotary controls for volume, treble, and bass are neatly located in a small cut-away on the right speaker.
+We like how the rotary controls for volume, treble, and bass response are neatly located in a small cut-away on the right speaker.

 Although the R1700BTs are solidly built, especially considering their price, we have issues with the sharp edges on the tone controls.
 The speakers without grilles look cleaner, but we prefer them with them on.
-You can remove the grilles to reveal the drivers and bass port.
+You can remove the grilles to reveal the small drivers and bass port.

 The remote comes with speakers.
 While we don’t like this type of plastic control, we appreciate having it handy to adjust volume and change inputs.
 It’s essential to keep it from getting lost down the back of your sofa.